 EBITDA and Adjusted EBITDA are non-GAAP measures of our financial performance and should not be considered as alternatives to net income as a measure of financial performance, or any other performance measure derived in accordance with GAAP and they should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
 Additionally, EBITDA and Adjusted EBITDA are not intended to be measures of liquidity or free cash flow for management's discretionary use.
 In addition, these non-GAAP measures exclude certain non-recurring and other charges.
 Each of these non-GAAP measures has its limitations as an analytical tool, and you should not consider them in isolation or as a substitute for analysis of our results as reported under GAAP.
 In evaluating EBITDA and Adjusted EBITDA, you should be aware that in the future we will incur expenses that are the same as or similar to some of the items eliminated in the adjustments made to determine EBITDA and Adjusted EBITDA, such as stock compensation expense, loss on asset disposal, executive recruiting/relocation, and other adjustments.
-Our presentation of EBITDA and Adjusted EBITDA and Adjusted EBITDA disclosed by any such adjustments.
-Definitions and calculations of EBITDA and Adjusted EBITDA disclosed by us may not be comparable to the metrics disclosed by other companies.
+Our presentation of EBITDA and Adjusted EBITDA disclosed by us may not be comparable to the metrics disclosed by other companies.